aws-asean-builders/aws-summit2019-techfest/README.md

 * us-west-2 (Oregon)

 Navigate to CloudFormation on your AWS console and click on "Create stack".
 Select "Upload a template file" and choose the template you saved.

 ![cfn-upload-template](/images/cfn-upload-template.png)

 Click "Next" and specify stack name as MythicalMysfitsCoreStack.
 Click "Next" and leave stack options unchanged.
-Ont the next screen, acknowledge the creation of IAM respurces and click "Create stack".
+On the next screen, acknowledge the creation of IAM resources and click "Create stack".

 ![cfn-create-stack](/images/cfn-create-stack.png)

 ## Begin the Modern Application Workshop